zeek/zeek-docs/scripts/base/bif/cardinality-counter.bif.zeek.rst

    Copy a HLL cardinality counter.

-   :handle: cardinality counter to copy.
+   :param handle: cardinality counter to copy.

    :returns: copy of handle.